sean-smith/scale-out-computing-on-aws/docs/tutorials/job-licenses-flexlm.md

   synopsys_lic_vipambaaxisvt: "/apps/soca/cluster_manager/license_check.py -s licenses.soca.dev -p 27020 -f VIP-AMBA-AXI-SVT"
 ```

-This parameter will let SOCA knows your license mapping and capacity will only be provisioned if enough licenses are available based on job's requirements.
+This parameter will let Scale-Out Computing on AWS knows your license mapping and capacity will only be provisioned if enough licenses are available based on job's requirements.

 Since you are about to create a new custom resource, additional configuration is required at the scheduler level.
 On the scheduler host, edit ==`/var/spool/pbs/sched_priv/sched_config`== and add a new `server_dyn_res`